martin-ottens/proto2testbed/README.md

 Results of experiments from a testbed run can be the following:
 - Time series of numeric values, stored in an InfluxDB or exported to images or CSV files (e.g., RTT or bandwidth statistics)
-- Arbitrary files that are copied from an Instance to the Testbed Host after the completion of a testbed run for subsqeuent manual analysis (e.g., packet dumps or log files)
+- Arbitrary files that are copied from an Instance to the Testbed Host after the completion of a testbed run for subsequent manual analysis (e.g., packet dumps or log files)

-Experiments can be executes in the following way:
+Experiments can be executed in the following way:
 - By using Applications.
 These are Python programs wrapping software (e.g., ping or iperf3).
 These are Python programs that wrap software and are executed on the instances.
 Data points or files can be added as results using an API.
 - Using bash scripts, which may be faster to write than applications.
 They can add experiments results using the `im` tool, which is available on the instances.

 ### Prototyping and Manual Experiments
 Testbed executions can be paused at various points of a testbed run.
 At this point, manual interactions with the Instances are possible (via a serial console or SSH, when enabled) is possible - use Proto²Testbed just as a builder for disposable topologies and interact with the Instances as they are normal machines.
 Even without SSH access it is possible to copy files from the Instance to the Testbed Host and the other way around.
-Using the `im` tool on the Instances, it is possible to manaully add results.
+Using the `im` tool on the Instances, it is possible to manually add results.

 After manual interaction (e.g., for debugging or setup) it is possible to continue the testbed execution, for example to run automated experiments.

 ## 3. Requirements and Installation
 Proto²Testbed currently has the following requirements:
 - **OS**: Debian 12 "Bookworm", other Debian-based OSes are possible as long as the dependencies are satisfied.
 Since Proto²Testbed currently has no GUI, a headless installation is sufficient.
 Users can interact with the framework by using SSH.
 - **CPU**: Use any x86 CPU.
 Do not under provision.
 An Instance should use 2 Threads, so the maximum Number of Instances started in parallel should not exceed *#Threads / 2*.
-Remember, that parallel Textbed executions are possible.
+Remember, that parallel testbed executions are possible.
 - **Memory**: Plan around 1GB per Instance, depends on tested protocols and applications.

 ### Automated Installation